01mf02/jq-lang-spec/spec.typ

   That is because $.[]$ does not yield any value for the input, so $"error" update 1$ is executed, which yields an error.
 ]

 /*
+TODO:
+relative expressiveness of the two alternative semantics.
+Can everything expressable in a jq update be similarly expressed in a jaq update?
+If so, is their an automatic translation possible between them?
+If so, perhaps jq updates could be automatically converted into jaq updates, enabling full support for jq semantics using the jaq implementation.
+If not, what kinds of programs can no longer be expressed?
+Can they be characterized?
+*/

+/*